consiahras/sre_coding_challenge/ansible/README.md

 ---

-Feel free to extend this setup for monitoring, backups, or other software deployment tasks.
+Feel free to extend this setup for monitoring , or other software deployment tasks.